mmdski/mmdski.github.io/résumé.md

 - Led the migration of hydrologic software packages to newer technologies and more sustainable and consistent code bases

+***Project Management and Program Development***

+- Wrote project proposals and project planning documents for hydrologic studies and software development projects

+- Managed tasks, timelines, and budgets for hydrologic study and software development projects

+- Informed management staff on status of projects during project review meetings

 ***Communication***

 - Authored and co-authored scientific journal articles, agency reports, and presentations